matplotlib/matplotlib/doc/api/next_api_changes/behaviour.rst

 deprecation warning.

-`~Axes.errorbar` now color cycles when only errorbar color is set
+`~.Axes.errorbar` now color cycles when only errorbar color is set
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Previously setting the *ecolor* would turn off automatic color cycling for the plot, leading to the